EastonThewes/taren/Campaigns/Campaign 1/Session Prep/The Awakening (Adventure Outline).md

 *[[Ethel Baines]]* bursts through the door, drenched from the rain, looking frantic and breathing heavy.

-Read this to the players
+Read this to the players:

-> As your listening to the soft lull of the piano play and enjoying your meal, the door that leads into The Valley's Rest bursts open slamming into the wall.
-Everyone in the bar turns their head and see standing in the doorway is a small human woman, drenched from the rain and franticly walking into the tavern.
+The soft hum of conversation blends with the gentle melody of a piano in the corner.
+The rain outside beats against the windows, steady and soothing — a quiet evening in _The Valley’s Rest._ The fire crackles, glasses clink, and the smell of roasted meat and ale fills the air.

+Then, **the door slams open.**

+The sudden crash silences the room.
+Wind and rain whip into the tavern as a small, soaked woman stumbles through the doorway.
+Her eyes are wide, red-rimmed, and frantic.

+> "He’s gone in!
+Oh gods, he’s gone in there!”

+A heavy pause lingers before Ferrin Bright, the tavern’s broad-shouldered owner, looks up from behind the bar.
+His voice, calm but sharp, cuts through the tension.

+> "Who did, Ethel?
+Slow down, who went in?”

+She wrings her hands, trembling.

-> "He's went in.
-Oh my he went in there." she says.
-"Who did?
-Ethel who went in?" says Ferrin from behind the bar.
-"Tomas.
-He went into the ruins.
-Those stupid boys dared him to go in and he did.".
-When she says this the whole tavern goes silent.
-She starts walking around the tavern, "Please you have to help me"
+> "Tomas.
+He—he went into the ruins.
+Those stupid boys dared him, and he went!”

+The piano stops.
+The chatter dies completely.
+Every eye in the tavern turns toward her.

+Ferrin’s expression darkens — not with surprise, but with the weight of old fear.

+> "The ruins?
+Gods below…”

+Ethel’s voice cracks as she looks from face to face.

+> "Please.
+Please, someone has to help me.
+He’s just a boy.”

+The silence that follows is heavy, the kind that says everyone knows what happens to those who go near that place.

+Ferrin Bright pushes himself from behind the bar, his apron streaked with soot and ale.
+His hands rest on the counter and his amber eyes sweep the room.

 >